 How is AgReFed different from other data discovery tools?

-AgReFed enables participation and data discovery through improving the sharing and reuse of agricultural data with these benefits:
+AgReFed enables participation and data discovery through improving the sharing and reuse of agricultural data which has the following benefits:

-- New, innovative findings become a possibility when users are able to search and combine your datasets with other datasets by parameters of interest, such as region, environmental variable, or experimental factor such as ‘crop type’.
+- New, innovative findings become possible when users can search and combine their datasets with other datasets by parameters of interest.

-- Deep, integrative data-driven research for discovery and policy insights can be achieved when data can be searched and combined across sectors, such as agricultural, environmental and society.
+- Deep, integrative data-driven research for discovery and policy insights can be achieved when data can be searched and combined across sectors.

 - Participation in agricultural data sharing, reuse and discovery can span beyond the traditional academic research setting, including across public and private sectors.